Can a Meadow Creek Pig Roaster Cook Low and Slow?

 Casar, NC

-Meadow Creek pig cookers are available either as gas-fired models or charcoal/wood-fired.
+Gas is a good choice if you need the convenience of set it and forget it.
 If you go with a gas-model, you won’t get that classic barbecue flavor unless you add something to create wood smoke.
-You can set the optional chip tray over the burner to create a little smoke, but it won’t produce the flavor of a charcoal or wood fire.
-Yet, it’s a good choice if you need the convenience of set it and forget it.
+You can set the optional chip tray over the burner to create a little smoke, but it won’t produce as much flavor as a charcoal or wood fire.
+A better option might be a charcoal insert with holes punched where it sits over the gas burner which lets you burn charcoal for the first part of the cook, then switch to gas.

 Lavern